 We love a good story.
 It is honestly how we were wired.
 As kids we want to hear stories either told to us or read to us constantly.
 As we grow up, we move beyond always having someone else telling us a story, and instead we either read the stories ourselves or we watch the stories on TV and in movies (which I guess in a sense is just a different way of having someone else tell us the story).

 And as we all know, a good story involves conflict.
 There has to be an arch of some kind, where the character in the story is presented with conflict (or many conflicts) and must make decisions based on those conflicts.
 Without conflict, tough decisions, and changes the character has to deal with, a story would be pretty boring.
-It is sometimes even true that the more the conflict, the better the story.
+And often, the more the conflict, the better the story.

 This is not just true of stories we read or watch, but also true of stories we hear or watch lived out in real life.
 Hearing another person’s story about facing conflict and tough decisions, where they had to make decisions that forever changed the course of their life, and where they continued on with some semblance of strength, is always inspiring.
 Stories like that can make us stand up and cheer, they can renew our own resolve to keep on keeping on, and they can even make us start to cry (although we don’t always want to admit it).